jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/dashboardOverview/dashboardOverview.rst

 1. Fill data inside field properties.
 This option available for all fields from the list above.

 2. Fill data by double click on the field.
-This option available for following fields: Text, Number, Currency, Date and time, Choice, Checkbox.
+This option available for following fields: Text, Number, Currency, Date and time, Choice, Checkbox and QR/barcode.

-- By double click on Text, Number, Currency fields edit mode of field activates and user is able to enter data in the fields
+- By double-clicking on the Text, Number or Currency fields, edit mode of the field will activate and user is able to enter data in the fields
-- By double click on Date and time field datepicker with calendar will be opened and leads user to select date he needs.
+- By double-clicking on the Date and time field, date picker with calendar will be opened which allows user to select a date
-- By double click on Choice option or Checkbox particular option will be marked as selected.
+- By double-clicking on the Choice option or Checkbox, a particular option will be marked as selected.
+- By double-clicking on the empty QR/barcode, modal window with data input will be opened.

 How to import embedded PDF fields?
 ==================================